‘Mothers Make the best workforce’: Absolutely Mama talks to Juliet Turnbull

-Can you briefly describe the brand 2to3days and who it is aimed at?
-All mothers, mother returning after both short and long amounts of time?
+Can you briefly describe the brand 2to3days and who it aims to help?

 2to3days is for all mothers who want a stimulating job, an active role, and who want to put their education to use.
 The website provides business roles, from boardroom to executive roles, for professional woman.

 Is it a philosophy of yours that both businesses and children benefit from working mothers?